 This is not about tracking progress or measuring ability — it’s about honoring the relationship children build with books.

-Each month brings its own energy, its own mood, and its own themes.
-A reading log becomes a seasonal companion — a way to slow down and notice what stories emerge naturally from each part of the year.
+Each month carries its own energy — its own rhythm, mood, and quiet invitations.
+A reading log becomes more than a record of titles.
+It becomes a seasonal companion — a gentle way to slow down and notice the stories that naturally belong to each part of the year.

 🌙 January — Quiet Beginnings

-❄️ February — Stories to Warm the Heart
+❄️ February — Stories That Warm the Heart

 🌷 March — New Growth